mlanza/ai-literacy/301/06-feet-on-the-ground.md

 So the final question is:
 *Can we see where this might lead — and stop it if it goes too far?*

-Got it.
-You’re right — that last section of the original text introduced four clear risk-mitigation strategies: **transparency, auditability, control, and alignment**.
-That framework deserves to stay visible in the outro, especially since it grounds the lofty language in practical design.

 ## The Weight of the Lever

 To give Link feet on the ground is to build a lever of unusual size—a way to move more than we otherwise could.
 And it’s easy to feel the promise.
 A system that can respond to human intent, operate tools, complete tasks, even carry work forward without needing to be told what to do at each step.